 See Services for a full list of currently supported service types and endpoints.

-web defines how your application is exposed to the web (in HTTP).
-Here we tell the web application how to serve content, from the front-controller script to a non-static request to an
+web property defines how your application is exposed to the web (in HTTP).
+It determines how the web application serves content— from the front-controller script to a non-static request to an

 index.php file on the root.
 We support any directory structure so the static file can be in a sub directory, and the